Czech Republic Food Guide

 Essential food safety information to help you enjoy Czech Republic's cuisine safely and confidently.

-Be cautious of raw or undercooked meat and eggs.
+Take care with raw or undercooked meat and eggs.

-Wash fruits and vegetables thoroughly before consumption.
+Rinse fruits and vegetables before eating them.

 Dietary Options